 Today marks Release to Manufacturing (RTM) of SharePoint Server 2016!
 This is an important milestone in the delivery of this significant release, which includes new capabilities for users, IT pros and administrators, as well as the next generation of hybrid capabilities for SharePoint.
 This also marks the general availability of cloud hybrid search for SharePoint Server 2013 and higher customers—allowing on-premises and Office 365 content to be surfaced in one search result.

-We want to thank the thousands of users and IT pros who provided feedback through our UserVoice, our forums, social channels and our Technology Adoption Program (TAP).
+We want to thank the thousands of users and IT pros who provided feedback through our forums, social channels and our Technology Adoption Program (TAP).
 Your input—coupled with our learnings from running SharePoint at scale in Office 365—makes SharePoint Server 2016 the most reliable, scalable, secure and high-performing SharePoint Server release ever.

 Learn more in the SharePoint Server 2016 reviewer’s guide or download a trial of the RTM version.
 SharePoint Server 2016 will be generally available in the Microsoft Volume Licensing Service Center in early May.

 We are also excited to announce the RTM of Project Server 2016 that is distributed as part of SharePoint Server 2016.
 Learn more in the Project Server 2016 release notes.